-You’ve been invited to a friend’s (or family’s) Jewish housewarming party.
+You’ve been invited to a Jewish housewarming party.

 Now, I bet you’re wondering:

-“What gift should I bring to a new Jewish home?”
+“What gift should I bring to their new Jewish home?”

-(hint: The answer is NOT salt, bread & sugar.
-That’s not a gift!)
+Hint: The answer is NOT salt, bread & sugar.
+C’mon, that’s not a real gift!

-Guess what.
-That’s exactly the gift you’re about to find…
+Guess what?
+That’s exactly the type of gift you’re about to find in this guide…

 Table of Contents